Most recent posts

 But as in all software, garbage in equals garbage out.

-In this case, the garbage that went in was the percentages of time the children were with each parent that I had mistakenly agreed to in the mediation, because I didn’t know the rules and trusted the mediator, and which were brought forward into the trial, because I trusted Vicki and she did not demand the custody mediation that the law requires.
+In this case, the garbage that went in had two components: first, the percentages of time the children were with each parent that I had mistakenly agreed to in the mediation, because I didn’t know the rules and trusted the mediator, and which were brought forward into the trial, because I trusted Vicki and she did not demand the custody mediation that the law required.

-What came out were four plus years of my overpaying child support as if the boys were only with me one weekend in two, while they were actually with me at least half the time overall (almost the whole time later on).
-So not only did I pay a lot more per month than I should have to Marie-Helene (how much more? maybe $1,500 a month?) for all that time, I also paid more than my share of the boys’ expenses for them.
+What came out were four plus years of my overpaying child support as if Marie-Helene earned or could earn almost nothing and as if the boys were only with me one weekend in two, while they were actually with me at least half the time overall (almost the whole time later on as Marie-Helene reduced her already limited expenditures on the boys).
+So not only did I pay a lot more per month than I should have to Marie-Helene (how much more: maybe $1,500 a month?) for all that time, I also paid independently more than my share of the boys’ expenses for them.

 The family home in 2016, showing some of the improvements that Marie-Helene’s profits from the divorce acquired: new roof, new deck, slate tiles, window shutters, the list goes on.
 She must be very grateful to Vicki!

 We had two major assets when we separated in April 2010, the equity in our home and about $42,000 in an RV.
 Vicki knew this since my 30-page 2011 letter to her.
 The only question had been whether a portion of the value in the RV could be claimed as my separate property.
-Vicki thought not.
+Of course, Vicki thought not.
+But about an identifiable half of its purchase price was easily visible as my separate property!
+To be safe, I’ll use her approach here.

 My law firm: me and a PC at work in an office at NextSpace.
 How much can that possibly be worth?
-Ably assisted by Vicki, the court found that it was worth $140,000!
+Ably assisted by Vicki’s absence and omissions, Judge Almquist found that it was worth $140,000!

 Vicki did address at length, because Marie-Helene’s lawyer had raised it, the asserted value of my business.
 I have practiced law alone since 2005, five years before we separated.
 One client brought in 60% of my revenue from 2006 through 2015.
 That looks much more like a job and a side hustle than a law firm having its own value independent of me.

-Vicki neither clarified the facts appropriately nor argued the law (which I had showed her!) correctly.
+Vicki neither clarified the facts appropriately nor argued the law, which I had shown her!
+The law was clear that a solo practice has no real value.
 She then blamed me for not retaining the expensive business valuation expert whom she had recommended.
-That little combo of failure and blame was one of the reasons that the Court had Marie-Helene pay me so little for my share of the community property.
+That little combo of failure and blame, plus of course Judge Almquist’s going along with it, reduced by $70,000 my buyout for my share of the community property, our home and the RV.
+In percentage terms, I ended up with less than my original separate property downpayment on the home.

-Vicki made other very significant mistakes.
-She failed to order a court reporter, meaning that there was no transcript of the trial, making any appeal at that point such a laborious process that it was effectively precluded.
-She failed to inform me of the procedure for substituting for a transcript for an appeal, a Settled Statement of the proceedings, convoluted though it is.
+She also failed to order a court reporter, meaning that there was no transcript of the trial, making any appeal at that point such a laborious process that it was effectively precluded.
+Another little combo of failure and blame!

-It is fair to say that Vicki Parry screwed up pretty much every material aspect of representing my interests in the divorce.
-I’m not saying that she alone was responsible for various outcomes of the trial and subsequent hearings that cost me (and the children) so much.
-There was a judge involved too!
+It is fair to say that Vicki Parry, assisted by Pascha Rose and Judge Jeff Almquist, screwed up pretty much every material aspect of representing my interests in the divorce.

 Of course, I had already paid her $9-10,000.